giansalvo/segmentation/README.md

     https://www.tensorflow.org/tutorials/load_data/images
     https://www.tensorflow.org/tutorials/images/segmentation

-The direcories should be organized this way:
+The directories should be organized this way:

     ./dataset/images/training/*.png <-- images used for training
     ./dataset/images/validation/*.png <-- images used for validation